junhua/IPOD/README.md

 ## Citing IPOD

-Please cite the following paper when using IPOD:
+Please cite the following papers when using IPOD:

 ```
 @article{liu2019ipod,